Human Rights Policy

 Human Rights Commitment and Policy Statement

 Human rights are fundamental rights and freedoms that all people are entitled to without regard to race, color, religion, language, pregnancy, ancestry, age, gender, national origin, sexual orientation, gender identity, gender expression, mental or physical disability, genetic information, marital or veteran status.
-These standards of fair treatment and non-discrimination are set forth in the Universal Declaration of Human Rights (UDHR), the International Labour Organizations (ILO) Declaration on Fundamental Principles and Rights at Work, and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.
+These standards of fair treatment and non-discrimination are set forth in the Universal Declaration of Human Rights (UDHR), UN Guiding Principles on Business and Human Rights, the International Labour Organizations (ILO) Declaration on Fundamental Principles and Rights at Work, and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.

 While it is generally recognized that governments have the duty to protect and uphold human rights, Hasbro is committed to respecting and promoting human rights.
 Through proactive due diligence, we seek to prevent or mitigate adverse human rights impacts from our own operations.
 Where we are directly linked to human rights impacts through our business relationships, we will seek ways to positively influence the human rights actions of our business partners, including our suppliers.